alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 Now, I was pretty frustrated with Bluehost's services.
 The server was crazy slow and I opted for a more performant solution that just requires a bit more technical knowhow.

 Oracle offers an **ALWAYS FREE** VPS with 4 cpu, 24gb RAM, and 40GB of storage.
 This is AMAZING!
-[This youtube video](https://www.youtube.com/watch?v=i-9lo9s3uw8) was super helpful in getting this set up easily using [webinoly](https://webinoly.com/).
-I went from knowing nothing to setting this up in under an hour or two.
+[This youtube video](https://www.youtube.com/watch?v=i-9lo9s3uw8) was super helpful in getting this set up easily using [webinoly](https://webinoly.com/) which makes Ubuntu and Nginx optimization a breeze.
+I went from knowing nothing to a fully configured server in under an hour or two.

 <p class="codeblock-label">A couple extra commands to run for webinoly:</p>